archanamehta/KafkaConnect/README.md

 # Kafka Connect with HDInsight Managed Kafka

-### Kafka Connect
+###### Kafka Cluster #######
-In a normal Kafka cluster a producer application produces a message and publishes it to Kafka and a consumer application consumes the message from Kafka.
+Kafka clusters architecture are based on pub/sub ie: publisher/consumer where producer application produces messages and and consumer application consumes the message from Kafka.
+Application developer's are responsible to ensure reliable and fault tolerant of producer and consumers.

-In these circumstances it is the application developer's responsibility to ensure that the producer and consumers are reliable and fault tolerant.
+**What is Kafka Connect?

-**Kafka Connect is a framework for connecting Kafka with external systems**  such as databases, storage systems, applications , search indexes, and file systems, using so-called  _Connectors_, in a reliable and fault tolerant way.
+Kafka Connect is an EdgeNode Clouster ; which connects EdgeNode Clusters to Kafka Cluster and external systems such as databases, storage systems, applications , search indexes, and file systems, using so-called  _Connectors_, in a reliable and fault tolerant way.

 **Kafka Connectors are ready-to-use components, which can help import data from external systems into Kafka topics and export data from Kafka topics into external systems**.
 Existing connector implementations are normally available for common data sources and sinks with the option of creating ones own connector.